 You Don’t Understand How Property Investment Works.

-Again, these are emotional reasons to purchase a property rather than selecting based on sound investment fundamentals.
+When it comes down to it, these are all irrational reasons to buy a property rather than selecting one based on the fundamentals of a good investment.

-On the other hand, successful investors have formulated a sound investment strategy that suits their risk profile and helps them achieve their long-term goals and one which has stood the test of time.
+On the other hand, successful investors have devised a robust investment strategy that not only complements their risk profile but also assists them in accomplishing their long-term objectives and is one that has been able to withstand the test of time.

 You’re Not Financially Fluent.